 2023 NFL draft: See the full order of picks for Rounds 4-7

-The 2023 NFL draft is upon us, and teams have been bolstering their rosters with some of the nation’s best talent in college football.
+The 2023 NFL draft is now entering the stretch run, as all 32 teams will continue bolstering their rosters with some of the nation’s best talent in college football.

-The Chicago Bears had three picks on Day 2 of the draft, where they added defensive tackle Gervon Dexter, cornerback Tyrique Stevenson and defensive tackle Zacch Pickens.
-Heading into Saturday, Chicago has five selections — including two in the fourth (Nos.
-103, 133), one in the fifth (No. 148) and two in the seventh round (Nos.
-218, 258).
+The Eagles had two picks on Day 2 of the draft, where they added offensive guard/tackle Tyler Steen with the 65th pick and then added Sydney Brown at pick No. 66.

-The Bears still have some needs to address heading into the final day of the draft, including edge rusher, and they could look to add some depth at center, wide receiver and safety.
+The Eagles still have some needs to address heading into the draft’s final day, including punter, and they could look to add some depth at running back wide receiver and linebacker.

-Here is a look at the complete order of picks for Rounds 4-7, which concludes today at 11 a.m.
-CT.
+Here is a look at the complete order of picks for Rounds 4-7, which concludes today at noon ET.

 Round 4